dapphub/ENS-old/README.md

 ===
 excellent namespace solution

+This is the dapple package repo.
+ENS docs live in docs/ens.

 The system consists of a tree of nodes which each contain a key-value store.
 Nodes are built using a factory contract built into the system and all have the same structure.
 Users traverse